-Since every student has schoolapproved laptop to keep, students are not permitted to bring in personal laptops from home.
-Only Windows laptops are in use at school.
+NSHAHS is transitioning to a BYOD laptop environment.
+Windows, Macbooks or Chromebooks are approved for use at school.
 The school-approved laptop is the students' responsibility and repairs must go through the warranty plan or store purchased from.

 Students must keep it charged, in a case, and safeguard it from accidental drops or spills.
 In the event of a problem, laptops should be first taken to the Technology office for evaluation.
 If the problem is simple, the technology will assist.
 However, if not, the next course of action will be determined and communicated to the student.
 Repairs for these issues and all physicallydamaged laptops are the responsibility of the student.
-The student may be responsible for the costs of a new laptop will have to be pursuch repair.
+The student may be responsible for the costs of such repair.